-2. Understand How The Landlord & Tenant Act 1954 Works
+2. Understand how the Landlord & Tenant Act 1954 works

 Firstly, you need to know if your lease is inside or contracted-out of the 1954 Act.
 Very briefly, if you are inside the Act you have legal rights of renewal (known as ‘security of tenure’), save for certain exceptions (i.e. if you have been a bad Tenant, or your Landlord wishes to redevelop the premises or occupy them for their own purposes etc.).
 If you are contracted-out of the 1954 Act you are in a weaker negotiating position as you have no security of tenure and the Landlord can simply demand vacant possession at the end of your lease if you fail to agree on renewal terms.

-3. Plan Early
+3. Plan early

 By reading and understanding your lease, you will be best positioned to plan early and diarise key dates, including any deadlines for serving Break Notices and the lease expiry date, etc. It really is best to make a note of these dates so that you can plan in advance and make appropriate arrangements, including taking advice and studying the market.

-4. Study the Local Market
+4. Study the local market

 It pays to know exactly what is available in your local commercial property market and on what terms.
 There really is no substitute for this.
 Study the usual property websites and do not forget to speak with your local Chartered Surveyors and Commercial Property Agents.
 Lots of the best properties never find their way onto the open market – they are snapped up quickly by those in the know!

-5. Engage with your Landlord and Negotiate!
+5. Engage with your landlord and negotiate

 The second point here is that you should not be scared to negotiate.
 If you have done your homework in advance, as set out in this blog, then you will know what does and does not represent a fair deal.
 Remember that if you have been a good Tenant, looked after the place and paid your rent on time, then your Landlord will not want to lose you; it makes far more commercial sense for them to have a good Tenant paying a reasonable rent than being left with an empty property because you had to go elsewhere to get a fair deal.